DoctorTonyTonyChopper/CCL1/diary.md

 - Make shuriken throwing mechanic (when they touch enemies, they die) ✅
     - Shuriken should disappear after 0.25 seconds ✅
     - Player should throw the Shuriken to the direction they are facing ✅
-    - different sprite for when the player shoots the shuriken(?) ❌
 - Set up Github properly, learn how to push and pull ✅